GW-SW Pty Ltd provides a range of "resources", describing studies and technologies that

 TR 200, Ralph M Parsons Laboratory for Water Resources and Hydrodynamics, MIT, April).

 Lloyd Townley rewrote AQUIFEM-1 and prepared all documentation between October 1978 and February 1980.

-While never promoted as "open source" software, the Fortran source code was
+While never promoted as "open source" software, a complete listing of the Fortran source code was

 provided in the user's manual.

 Two reports were published.

 (i) A 114-page manual by Wilson, Townley and Sa da Costa (1979) describes the

 theory of the finite element method and verification